matuteiglesias/journal/content/Dev/2025-03-02_Organized_and_Structured_Document_Management_Syste.md

 **🕒 20:50–21:25**
 **🏷️ Labels**: Document Management, Organization, Google Drive, File Management, Productivity
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to organize and structure various documents and files across different domains, including automation, career development, finance, and productivity, to enhance accessibility and operational efficiency.
+The session aimed to organize and structure various documents and files across different domains, including [[automation]], career development, finance, and [[productivity]], to enhance accessibility and operational efficiency.

 ### Key Activities:
-- Conducted an overview of document contents, categorizing them into themes such as coding, productivity, career development, and economic research.
+- Conducted an overview of document contents, categorizing them into themes such as coding, [[productivity]], career development, and economic research.
-- Summarized academic and professional reference materials related to data science and economics.
+- Summarized academic and professional reference materials related to [[data science]] and economics.
 - Categorized miscellaneous files into specific categories like government contributions and contact lists.
 - Explored strategies for obtaining credit cards despite financial restrictions.
 - Suggested document titles for better organization and management.